yeokm1/vibrate_alarm_clock/README.md

   c.
 Pressing first button will rotate motor in one direction until released.
   d.
 Pressing second button will rotate motor in another direction until released.
   e.
 Pressing both first and second buttons will play the short tune.
   f.
 Third button will turn on/off the OLED.
+  g.
+Since the Arduino IDE only allows included header files to be in the same directory as the .ino, I had to duplicate the constants.h and pitches.h twice.
+Otherwise, they should be identical and shared between the sub and actual project.

 2. The Arduino Fio V3 is quite a finicky thing.
 Occasionally it will repeatedly refuse to accept code uploads and just disconnect the USB connection.
 Unplugging/Replugging the USB cable even to another USB port does not work.
 Pressing the reset button three times before an upload seems to make it work again.